USAFA-ECE/ece383/_sources/syllabus.md

 ## Course Materials and Websites
 - **Course Text**: *RTL Hardware Design Using VHDL: Coding for Efficiency, Portability, and Scalability* by Pong P. Chu (ISBN 0471720925)  Free on O'Reilly Books through [DoD Libraries](https://daf.dodmwrlibraries.org/databases?q=o%27reilly&%3Fq=o%27reilly&g=none)
-- **Course URL**: [https://usafa-ece.github.io/ece383/](https://usafa-ece.github.io/ece383/) — this site has the course schedule, course handouts, and course assignments
+- **Course URL**: [https://usafa-ece.github.io/ece383/](https://usafa-ece.github.io/ece383/) — this site has the course schedule, course handouts, and course assignments.
+This year we're updating the course website to the Jupyter Book format used in other DFEC courses.
+In case you encounter something that's missing or unclear it may be helpful to access the previous course website at [https://georgeyork.github.io/ECE383_web/](https://georgeyork.github.io/ECE383_web/).
 - **Microsoft Teams**: The 383 Teams site will be used for course announcements.
 The virtual class sessions will be held in your section's 383 Teams site when we do not have in-person class.
 - **Blackboard**: Blackboard will only be used for the "official" grades.
 - **Gradescope**: Gradescope will be used to grade most assignments.